openlawteam/docs/docs/api-client/README.md

 **Response**

-Returns a promise which resolves with a string representation of the template contents.
+Returns a promise which resolves with a string representation of the template's raw content.

 Example